Voter ID at Elections

 There are other types of photo ID you can use and for more information on what will be accepted, visit the Electoral Commission: Voter ID or call their helpline on 0800 328 0280.

-Please note: Only original documents are accepted; scanned images or copies will not be accepted however you can still use expired photo ID, as long as it still looks like you.
+Please note: Only original documents are accepted; scanned images (on phones etc.) or copies will not be accepted however you can still use expired photo ID, as long as it still looks like you.
 The name on your ID should be the same name as you are registered to vote.

 If you do not have photo ID

-The deadline to apply for Voter Authority Certificate for elections on Thursday 4 May 2023 is 5pm on Tuesday 25 April 2023.
+The deadline to apply for Voter Authority Certificate for elections is no later than 5pm 6 working days before polling day.

-You need to be registered to vote before you apply for a Voter Authority Certificate if you are not you can apply online at www.gov.uk/register-to-vote
+You need to be registered to vote before you apply for a Voter Authority Certificate - if you are not already registered you can apply online at www.gov.uk/register-to-vote

 Postal and proxy voters

-Postal electors will not be affected and will be issued with their postal ballot papers as usual.
-If electors choose to vote by proxy, the proxy will need to take their own identification to the polling station.
+Postal electors are not affected and will be issued with their postal ballot papers as usual.
+However, if electors appoint a proxy then the proxy will need to take their own photo identification to the polling station.